yiisoft/di/README.md

 See [yiisoft/definitions](https://github.com/yiisoft/definitions) for more information.

-After you configure the container, you can obtain a service can via `get()`:
+After you configure the container, you can obtain a service via `get()`:

 ```php
 /** @var \Yiisoft\Di\Container $container */